Back to insights

 Removal or no removal

 Is this really still a question?
-Some still say that the reliance on removal technologies delays corporate efforts to decarbonise.
-A study shows that the opposite is true: Companies purchasing carbon credits are investing three times more on emissions reduction efforts within their own supply chains and are nearly twice as likely to decarbonise year-over-year compared with those who do not purchase credits (Ecosystem Marketplace, also read this article from Carbon Market Watch for a critical review).
+Some still say that the reliance on removal technologies delays corporate efforts to decarbonize.
+A study shows that the opposite is true: Companies purchasing carbon credits are investing three times more on emissions reduction efforts within their own supply chains and are nearly twice as likely to decarbonize year-over-year compared with those who do not purchase credits (Ecosystem Marketplace, also read this article from Carbon Market Watch for a critical review).
 Johan Rockstrom made it clear: "We have to phase out fossil fuels AND scale negative emissions."

 For the first time, a commitment to scale carbon removal is also part of the COP28 global agreement among the world’s nations on collective action to address climate change.
 The final text of the COP28 Global Stocktake includes a call to “accelerate zero- and low-emission technologies”.
-Carbon removal as a key element in the broader climate strategy to achieve net zero emissions by 2050 has been central to carbon market discussions at COP.
+Carbon removal as a key element in the broader climate strategy to achieve net-zero emissions by 2050 has been central to carbon market discussions at COP.

-The Carbon Removals at COP platform, a coalition of organisations focused on scaling up carbon removals, curated a selection of events and briefings, all related to carbon removal technologies.
+The Carbon Removals at COP platform, a coalition of organizations focused on scaling up carbon removals, curated a selection of events and briefings, all related to carbon removal technologies.
 The themes embraced usual perspectives such as quality, scale-up, and policy but also adopted the buyer perspective in asking who actually can and will pay for carbon removal.
-In the inaugural panel of the COP28 climate finance hour series hosted by the COP28 presidency and IETA, Robert Höglund, advisor in carbon dioxide removal (CDR) and climate policy, presented Carbon Gap’s updated 2023 report “Bridging The Corporate Ambition Gap”.
+In the inaugural panel of the COP28 climate finance hour series hosted by the COP28 presidency and IETA, Robert Höglund, advisor in carbon dioxide removal (CDR) and climate policy, presented Carbon Gap’s updated 2023 report “Bridging The Corporate Ambition Gap.”
 Together with CEEZER, the report formed the basis for a discussion on corporate strategies to buy carbon removal credits.
 The conclusion: While there is a gap between the ability and willingness to pay, there are multiple ways to engage in carbon removal purchases.
 A portfolio approach (as advocated by CEEZER) does not only allow to optimize for budget but also de-risks carbon credit portfolios.

 Whether engineered or nature-based removal solutions: corporate investment is needed from early development covering upfront cost and later-stage project maintenance to ensure the availability at scale with net-zero target years approaching.